ZCimoo/To-Do-List/README.md

-To-Do List Application
+**To-Do List Application**

-This project is a simple, interactive to-do list built with React and JavaScript.
-It allows users to efficiently manage tasks by adding, moving, and deleting items on the list.
+An interactive to-do list application built with React and JavaScript.
+This app is designed for efficient task management, enabling users to add, reorder, and delete tasks seamlessly.

-Features

-Add Tasks: Quickly add new tasks to your to-do list with a simple input.

-Move Tasks: Ability to move tasks up and down the list.

-Delete Tasks: Remove tasks individually to keep your list clutter-free.
+**Key Features**

+Add, Reorder, Delete Tasks: Simplify task management with intuitive controls.

+Dynamic Updates: React’s state management allows instant updates on task changes.

+Clean, Responsive UI: Styled with CSS for clarity and responsiveness across devices.

+**Technologies Used**

+React: For building the user interface.

+JavaScript: For dynamic, interactive content.

+CSS: For a clean, responsive design.